-Except for mandatory compensatory time such as for overtime on a holiday worked or a floating holiday, any compensatory time off balance on May 1 may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing.
+Except for mandatory compensatory time such as for overtime on a holiday worked or a floating holiday, or weekend, any compensatory time off balance on May 1 may, at the sole discretion of the appointing authority, be paid off in cash, in whole or in part, at the straight-time rate of pay then prevailing.

-- (b) Employees may request compensatory time off in lieu of cash or a combination of both. - (c) Compensatory time off granted in lieu of cash overtime compensation in accordance with the requirements of the Fair Labor Standards Act (FLSA) shall not exceed the statutory limits of accrual, and usage of any such FLSA compensatory time off shall be in compliance with any appropriate FLSA regulations. - (d) Compensatory time off may not be deducted in increments of less than one-half hour. - (e) On any separation from service unused compensatory time off will be paid off in cash in a lump sum with the final paycheck at the employee's, then, base rate.
+(c) Compensatory time off granted in lieu of cash overtime compensation in accordance with the requirements of the Fair Labor Standards Act (FLSA) shall not exceed the statutory limits of accrual, and usage of any such FLSA compensatory time off shall be in compliance with any appropriate FLSA regulations.

+(d) Compensatory time off may not be deducted in increments of less than one-half hour.

+(e) On any separation from service unused compensatory time off will be paid off in cash in a lump sum with the final paycheck at the employee's, then, base rate.